Compiled by Dalene Heck

 Warrior Women with Matricia Brown

 Matricia Brown is well-known in Alberta for her musical talents, including singing, drumming, and songwriting.
-Along with her daughter, Mackenzie, she formed Warrior Woman, a musical duo originally residing from Sturgeon Lake Cree Nation.
+Along with her daughter, Mackenzie, she formed Warrior Women, a musical duo originally residing from Sturgeon Lake Cree Nation.
 With live performances, workshops, and guided experiences, there’s a lot to learn from these incredible women!

 “Have you ever heard the heartbeat of Mother Earth?”
 Warrior Women asks, and through interactive experiences, the duo aims to connect people to the land through music and storytelling.
 Two of the best experiences available to book year-round include a fireside chat with Matricia to learn about First Nation culture (complete with songs and a mini-tutorial in the Cree language) and the Wapakwanis plant walk, where you’ll study traditional plant medicine in Jasper National Park and make your own salves and lotions from the natural ingredients all around you.